alaahag/c_wait/README.md

 <h3>Intro:</h3>

 <h4>'c_wait' is a PT and DevOps tools.
-The script will keep running and checks for open-connections for X hosts/ports.
+The script will keep checking for open-connections for X hosts/ports.
-When the task is complete: the script will exit successfully (else exits with failure).</h4>
+When the task is complete: the script will exit successfully (or else it will exit with failure).</h4>

 <h3>Where can I use this script?</h3>
 <h4>When you want to initialize a server + db (Kubernetes or Docker for example), but you don't want to let the server run before DB-connection up (or else: the server will fail on initialization).</h4>